gallimorej/thankser/README.md

 # Thankser

-Thankser is a slackbot that says "thank you" in various languages.
+Thankser is a Slackbot that says "thank you" in various languages.
 When just saying a simple "thanks" isn't enough, add some novelty by using a different tongue.

 ## Features